Delaware Spotted Lanternfly Control Services

 How Do You Protect Your Home or Business From Spotted Lanternflies?

 Viking Pest offers treatment plans for both homeowners and businesses throughout Delaware.
-Viking utilizes tree banding in conjunction with a liquid treatment, to help eliminate the pest.
-This re-occurring plan can start as early as May and continues to September 30, and customers can sign up mid-month or mid-season.
+Viking utilizes a specially formulated liquid treatment to help eliminate the pest.
+Preventative “Knockdown” treatments are applied to trees and manmade surfaces throughout Spotted Lanternfly season.
+This re-occurring plan can start as early as May and continue to September 30.
+Customers can sign up mid-month or mid-season.
+Basal Trunk Treatments can be performed once per year starting in late July once trees have completely bloomed.
+Viking Pest offers Spotted Lanternfly treatments in the following counties in Delaware:

 What is the Liquid Treatment for Spotted Lanternflies?